dnewton090/tensorflow_rpi4_proj/README.md

 TF2.x currently has issues with requiring a Hadoop implementation, whilst PyPI support is only up to TFv1.14.

 #### Code
-Download PIP and the virtual environment
+Download PIP and the Python VirtualEnvironoment
 ```
 sudo apt update
 sudo apt-get install python3-pip